SirenGlitch/CSGO-Archival-Project/README.md

 # CS:GO Install Instructions

 Dislike CS:2?
 Want to go back to the good old days?
 Welcome Home.
-After a few days of looking, I have found a method to get CS:GO back.
+After a few days of looking, I have found a method to get CS:GO back, and in theory, it will work after Valve kills off csgo_legacy.

-**Note: No official Valve servers are active for CS:GO anymore, so bots are the only possible enemy at the moment (Yet to confirm local server will work).
+**Note: No official Valve servers are active for CS:GO anymore, so bots are the only possible enemy at the moment, although a CS:GO Dedicated Server might work.
 As well as this, note that this is in no way endorsed by Valve or Hidden Path Entertainment and may stop working at any time.**

 Now, with that out of the way, time to get onto the install instructions.